ethanjtang/caissa/README.md

 ## Results (.\results)

-This folder contains graphics (in .\graphics) of Test #1 and #2 performed during Evaluation.
-It also includes the raw JSON files (in .\JSONs) with each model's results in case someone wishes to replicate my tests.
+This folder contains graphics (in .\results\graphics) of Test #1 and #2 performed during Evaluation.
+It also includes the raw JSON files (in .\results\JSONs) with each model's results in case someone wishes to replicate my tests.

 ## Models (.\caissa-v.0)